captn3m0/captn3m0.github.com/projects/index.md

 [spectrumyzer][spectrumyzer]
 : **May 2017** Created an animated wallpaper using spectrumyzer.
 Wrote a [blog post about it](/blog/2017/05/01/spectrumyzer-visualization/).

-[google-sre][sre]
+[google-sre-ebook][sre]
 : **Feb/Sep 2017** EPUB generator for the Google SRE ebook.
 Started in February in Python.
 Gave up and redid it properly in September.
+Now also supports the SRE Workbook.

 [CodeChef Offline][codechef]
 : **March 2012** I attempted to make a offline repository for CodeChef problems.
 I spent some time in May 2017 upgrading the project with a cleaner scraper and a Jekyll base.